wp-plugins/cleantalk-spam-protect/readme.txt

 = Additional features =
 * Online, daily and weekly anti-spam reports traffic VS spam.
 * Apps for iPhone, Android to control anti-spam service, comments, signups, contacts.
 With traffic and spam statistics for last 7 days.
-* Anti spam apps for most popular CMS on cleantalk.org.
+* Anti-spam apps for most popular CMS on cleantalk.org.

 = We recommend =
 Audience engagement plugin <a href="http://wordpress.org/plugins/feedweb/">Feedweb</a>